Carpet Cleaner Buyer's Guide

-A: If you have spots or small areas that have been bleached out, they may be spot dyed, depending on the type of carpet fiber and what caused the color loss.
-If this is a concern, you can be referred to a color repair technician.
+A: If you have spots or small areas that have been bleached out, they may be spot dyed, depending on the type of carpet fibre and what caused the colour loss.
+If this is a concern, you can be referred to a colour repair technician.

 Q: Can you fix indentations from heavy furniture?

 A: No guarantee can be made on removing indentations from heavy furniture.
 In addition to the pile of the carpet being crushed, the backing of the carpet is indented.
 Heat, moisture, and hand grooming with our equipment may help, but it will take time to release back to normal, if at all.
 Severe cases may be permanent.

 Q: How often should a carpet be cleaned?

 A: No doubt this question has surfaced at one time or another during the years you’ve owned carpeting.
 The frequency of cleaning will vary from one building to another depending upon the number of occupants and level of usage.
 At a minimum, you should clean once a year.